expert-kit/expert-kit/README.md

   - [ ] DSM

 ## Contact Us
-If you have any questions, please join in our discussion at https://expert-kit.zulipchat.com/
+If you have any questions, please join our discussion at https://expert-kit.zulipchat.com/

 ## License Agreement
 - **Primary License**: This project as a whole is licensed under the [GNU GPL 3.0](LICENSE).